How to Secure Distributed Filters Under Sensor Attacks: Secured Distributed Filter

 where

-Different from the gain designs of conventional filters or state observers, the gain $k_{i}(t)$ is related to the estimation innovation (i.e., $y_{i}(t)-C_iA\hat x_{i}(t-1)$).
-The design of $k_{i}(t)$ in (\ref{eq_K}) makes sense, since if the innovation is large, the observation $y_i(t)$ is more likely to be compromised.
-By the designed gain $k_{i}(t)$, we have $|k_{i}(t)(y_{i}(t)-C_iA\hat x_{i}(t-1))|\leq\beta$, which ensures that the attacker has limited influence to the local update. $\beta$ is the observation confidence parameter which reflects the usage tradeoff between attack-free observations and attacked observations.
-If $\beta$ is very large, then almost all attack-free observations will be utilized without saturation.
-But, it will give much space that the attacker can use to deteriorate the estimation performance.
-If $\beta$ is very small, although most attack signals $\{a_i(t)\}$ may be filtered by the designed gain $k_{i}(t)$, many attack-free observations will contribute little to the estimation performance.
-As a result, the filtering error of each sensor would probably diverge if the system is unstable.
-The design of $\beta$ will be discussed in next subsection.
+Different from the gains of conventional filters or state observers (e.g., Kalman filter), gain $k_{i}(t)$ is related to the estimation innovation (i.e., $y_{i}(t)-C_iA\hat x_{i}(t-1)$).
+The design of $k_{i}(t)$ in (\ref{eq_K}) makes sense, since if the innovation is large, observation $y_i(t)$ is more likely to be compromised.
+Note that $|k_{i}(t)(y_{i}(t)-C_iA\hat x_{i}(t-1))|\leq\beta$, which ensures that the attacker has limited influence to the local update.
+Scalar $\beta$ is an observation confidence parameter reflecting the usage tradeoff between attack-free observations and attacked observations.
+If $\beta$ is very large, almost all attack-free observations will be utilized without saturation.
+However, it will give much space for the attacker to deteriorate the estimation performance.
+If $\beta$ is very small, although most attack signals $\{a_i(t)\}$ may be filtered, attack-free observations will contribute little to the estimation.
+The design of $\beta$ will be discussed in the next subsection.

-In the step of estimate consensus, a two-time scale is considered.
-We suppose that each sensor can communicate with its neighbors for $L\geq 1$ times between two time steps.
-For $l=1,2,\dots,L,$ and $\alpha>0,$
+In the step of estimate consensus, {we consider a two-time-scale scheme with communication rate $L\geq 1$, i.e., each sensor can communicate with its neighbors for $L\geq 1$ times between two measurement updates.} For $l=1,2,\dots,L,$ and $\alpha>0,$